top of page

 The experience of songs and rhythmic chants in varied meters (how beats are grouped- like 3/4 vs 4/4), and the decoding of the structure of each song happens naturally in your child's brain during Music Together class and while listening at home.
 Music provides an experience of proportion, patterning, sequencing, and counting.

-Think of how children learn to anticipate precisely when to roll backward in a song like “Trot old Joe” and can predict the funny sounds to make at the end of a particular phrase.
-Consider how much their brain is processing to figure that out!
+Think of how children learn to anticipate precisely when to roll backward in a song like “Trot old Joe” and how they can predict when the funny sounds will come at the end of a particular phrase.
+It is amazing to think how much their brain is processing to figure that out!

 Another cool math/music learning example is that children as young as 3, (with sufficient experience) will begin to categorize songs - such as one song in a 3/4 (waltz) meter will remind them of another song in the same meter.
 That is a high-level musical sorting challenge, and our kids are doing it!